pyOpenSci/software-peer-review/about/package-scope.md

 ### Package size and scholarly effort

-PyOpenSci reviews packages that represent substantial scholarly effort and provide meaningful value to the scientific community.
+pyOpenSci reviews packages that represent substantial scholarly effort and provide meaningful value to the scientific community.
 While we do not enforce a strict minimum line count, we expect packages to demonstrate sufficient complexity and functionality to warrant a comprehensive peer review.